particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- SWD is on the same pins as GPIO, so by default once user firmware boots, SWD is no longer available.
-This is the same as Gen 2 (STM32) but different than Gen 3 (nRF52840).
 - SWO (Serial Wire Output) is not supported on the RTL8722DM.
 - Pins 45 and 53 are shared